FlowFuse/flowfuse/docs/quick-start/README.md

 # Quick Start Guide

-This guide will help you quickly set up and run FlowFuse platform using Docker and docker-compose.
+This guide provides a streamlined process for setting up and running the FlowFuse platform using Docker and docker-compose.

+The provided docker-compose file facilitates the deployment of the following services:
+* FlowFuse platform components, including the core application, MQTT broker, and file server for storage
+* A pre-configured database for storing platform data
+* A pre-configured proxy server for managing HTTP traffic

+For a advanced installation guide, please refer to the dedicated page for [running FlowFuse on Docker](../install/docker/README.md).

 ## Prerequisites